 The world-renown theatre district we know as Broadway was first a thriving community of Africans Americans and immigrants in the 1800s.
 Then around 1850, theatres from downtown began the slow transitional move to midtown for lower real estate prices and enough land required to build new, larger theatres.
 Before 1895, all Negro characters in the Broadway theatres were portrayed by white characters in Blackface.
 And by 1900, Broadway centered around Longacre Square (now called Times Square) and fleshed out to about 40 theatres extending from 40th Street to 54th Street, and from west of Sixth Avenue to east of Eighth Avenue.

-Broadway averages over 12 million in ticket sales, $900 million box office and 35+ new plays per year.
+Broadway averages over $900 million box office and 35+ new plays per year.
 American icons, these cathedrals of evocative imagination are home to the most remarkable generations of showmen, playwrights, directors, actors, composers, musicians, set & costume designers and live theatre producers in the world.
 It is the place where many Hollywood stars began their careers and sometimes return to for the thrill of a live connection with audiences.

 When did a significant African American presence begin in acting, singing, playwrighting, directing and producing on Broadway?
 The first two significant Black productions were Bob Cole’s A Trip To Coontown and Will Marion Cook’s Clorindy: The Origin Of The Cakewalk in 1898 – both enjoyed modest success.